Inspiring Exploration – Who Was Jean Ribault?

 In 1562, Ribault was the leader of an expedition to what is now Florida.
 With 150 colonists, he landed near the St. John’s River and claimed the area for France.
 He also established Charlesfort in what is now South Carolina.
 Following these exploits, he returned to France.
 Jean Ribault’s journeys took place years before the Pilgrims landed in Plymouth, Massachusetts in 1620.

 Soon after arriving in France, Ribault was forced to flee to England during the French Wars of Religion.
-While in England, he was arrested for initially refusing to participate in further colonization projects, although some sources attest that he was accused of being a spy.
+While in England, authorities arrested him for initially refusing to participate in further colonization projects.
+Some sources attest that he was also accused of being a spy.
 Eventually, he was released and put in charge of another expedition to the New World with more plans for settlement.
 In search of colony locations for French Huguenot Christian’s fleeing persecution, he was also tasked with resupplying the Huguenot settlement of Fort Caroline.

 Spanish Attacks

 Unfortunately for Ribault, the Spanish were also heavily engaged in settling the Florida area.
-Pedro Menendez – a Spanish conquistador – was tasked by the leader of Spain with destroying the existing French settlements in the area.
-Fort Caroline was eventually captured – along with Ribault himself – after Ribault’s fleet was hindered by storms.
+Pedro Menendez – a Spanish conquistador – was tasked by Spain’s leader with destroying the existing French settlements in the area.
+The Spanish eventually captured Fort Caroline – along with Ribault himself – after storms hindered Ribault’s fleet.
 Fort Caroline’s French inhabitants were mostly killed by the invading Spanish forces.

 Ribault also met his end at the hand of Menendez.
 The latter ordered Ribault and his crew to be executed for being Huguenot heretics.
 This tragic event marked the end of one of the pivotal figures in Florida’s history – a history that spanned the Atlantic Ocean and involved numerous European powers.

 The question of “who was Jean Ribault?” was reopened recently after an exciting discovery was made.
-In 2018, the shipwreck of Jean Ribault’s flagship – La Trinite – was found off of the coast of Florida.
+In 2018, explorers discovered the shipwreck of Jean Ribault’s flagship – La Trinite – off the coast of Florida.
 Many organizations in France and in Florida have stepped up to preserve this artifact from a significant figure in the history of both countries.
-Beyond that, signs of Ribault can be found throughout Florida.
+Beyond that, you can find signs of Ribault throughout Florida.
 Many buildings and locations throughout the state are named after him, including schools, rivers, and neighborhoods.

 Who Was Jean Ribault?